Accountants House: Use as Hogan's stables

 The outlines of the buildings are shown on Russell's survey and include the building on the corner of Essex and Harrington Street later used as Hogan's stables.
 The 1858 Metropolitan Sewerage & Drainage Board (MWSDB) also shows Hogan's Stables.
 It is possible that the stables were the building shown on the 1830s survey however no buildings are shown on the 1847 plan of Cleave's grant.
 The 1882 rate books describe the building as being a brick stable with an iron roof.
 Hogan may also have lived on the premises, as later rate books note a residence, possibly a converted shed.
 The 1888 Metropolitan Detail series plan shows the layout of the stables and the yard, the entrance to which was from Harrington Street.
 Additional detail is recorded on Percy Dove's 1880s plans which indicates that the stables were a single storey building with a passageway to the rear (north) that led to Frog Hollow (just behind the site).
 Sheds lined the southern and the western side of the yard.

 Following the outbreak of bubonic plague in December 1900 an extensive "cleansing" of the perceived "slum" areas was undertaken and the entire area from Millers Point, where the outbreak occurred, as far south as Charlotte Place (Grosvenor Street) was resumed by the state, under the Public Works Act.
 The immediate waterfront and part of Millers Point was resumed and vested in the Sydney Harbour Trust.
 The remainder of the resumed lands became known as the Observatory Hill Resumed Lands.

 The resumption plans record that the stables on the corner of Essex Street were the property of Edmund Compton Batt, Andrew Edmund Jacques and John Mitchell Purves (1847-1915).
 Purves was the founder of Batt, Rodd and Purves Auctioneers and Estate Agents of 88 Pitt Street.
-He was Mayor of North Sydney and represented Clarence in the Legislative Assembly from 1880–1887.
+He was Mayor of North Sydney and represented Clarence in the Legislative Assembly from 1880 to 1887.

 The irregular allotments at the intersection with Essex Street were regularised and 20 new lots created, each with a street frontage.
 A survey was undertaken in April 1905 and the first "auction sale of the Observatory Hill lands" occurred on 4 December 1905.